ReliSA/STePSEnHECs-PaCt/catalogue/2_2_makes_four_eyes.md

 ## Notes

-![The teacher’s preparation for grading][fig1]
+![The teacher's preparation for grading][fig1]
-Figure 1: The teacher’s preparation for grading
+Figure 1: The teacher's preparation for grading

 ![Deciding on the grades][fig2]
 Figure 2: Deciding on the grades

-[fig1]: fig1.png "The teacher’s preparation for grading"
+[fig1]: https://github.com/ReliSA/TAwSP-Patterns-Catalogue/blob/main/catalogue/publications/jac24/fig1.png "The teacher's preparation for grading"
-[fig2]: fig2.png "Deciding on the grades"
+[fig2]: https://github.com/ReliSA/TAwSP-Patterns-Catalogue/blob/main/catalogue/publications/jac24/fig2.png "Deciding on the grades"

 ## Sources